YouTube To Host Virtual Film Festival To Support COVID-19 Relief

 The programming will be free to watch and without ads.
 Alongside feature films and shorts, the event will include documentaries, music, comedy specials, and panel discussions.

 “We Are One: A Global Film Festival unites curators, artists and storytellers to entertain and provide relief to audiences worldwide,” said Jane Rosenthal, head of Tribeca Enterprises and Tribeca Film Festival.
-“In working with our extraordinary festival partners and YouTube we hope that everyone gets a taste of what makes each festival so unique and appreciates the art and power of film.”
+Rosenthal also mentioned that the partnership with the festivals and YouTube brings everyone a taste of what makes each festival great, and she expressed her hope in viewers appreciating the art and power of film.

 The film festival circuit was already moving toward a digital footprint, including a big name missing from the “We Are One” list: South by Southwest (SXSW).
 SXSW, who announced their own virtual film festival streaming on Amazon Prime, will be streaming 39 shorts and features beginning this week, per a previous Variety report.